Your basket is currently empty!

 Let’s explore the concept of mental disorders as metabolic disorders, an idea that’s gaining traction as research continues to reveal surprising links between our diet and mental health.

-Current studies indicate that nutrient deficiencies have a significant impact on mental health, leading to disorders such as and anxiety.
+Current studies indicate that nutrient deficiencies have a significant impact on mental health, leading to disorders such as depression and anxiety.

 Moreover, the role of gut microbiota can’t be ignored.